kumahq/kuma-website/docs/docs/dev/documentation/configuration.md

 - With environment variables
 - With a YAML configuration file

-Environment variables take precedence over a YAML configuration file.
+Environment variables take precedence over YAML configuration.

-The Kuma package includes a reference configuration, at `conf/kuma-cp.conf.yml`.
+You can find all possible configuration and the default values in the [`kuma-cp` reference doc](../generated/kuma-cp.md).

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "Kubernetes (kumactl)"
-If you install the control plane with `kumactl`, you can override the configuration with the `--env-var` flag.
+When using `kumactl`, you can override the configuration with the `--env-var` flag.
 For example, to configure the refresh interval for configuration of the data plane proxy, specify:
 ```sh
 kumactl install control-plane \
   --env-var KUMA_XDS_SERVER_DATAPLANE_CONFIGURATION_REFRESH_INTERVAL=5s \